-Box 12: Example: Single Window Service as an advanced model of Administrative Integration
+Box 14: Example: Single Window Service as an advanced model of Administrative Integration

 The Single Window Service (SWS) is a mechanism for the coordinated development and delivery of social protection programmes and other support services (e.g. employment).
 Embedded in government institutions and operated by the subnational administration, the SWS is linked to the central level via a formalized reporting system based on an integrated MIS.
 This reporting system ensures the transparency and traceability of the social protection system.
-It also facilitates better coordination between the local level (responsible for service delivery) and the central/national level (responsible for policy development, planning, and monitoring and evaluation).
+It also facilitates better coordination between the local level (responsible for service delivery) and the central/national level (responsible for policy development, planning, monitoring, and evaluation).

-The SWS can provides a coherent framework for the implementation of national social protection strategies in an integrated, effective, and efficient way by establishing a management system and a reporting mechanism that links the central government to provinces, districts, communes, and villages.
+The SWS can provides coherent framework for the implementation of national social protection strategies in an integrated, effective, and efficient way by establishing a management system and a reporting mechanism that links the central government to provinces, districts, communes, and villages.

-Box 13: Alternatives to Single Window Services on how to reach people with integrated services
+Box 15: Alternatives to Single Window Services on how to reach people with integrated services

-- 1. A web-based internet portal where the clients can download application forms, make appointments, registration, make payment or check the status of an application online; - 2.
+A web-based internet portal where the clients can download application forms, make appointments, registration, make payment, or check the status of an application online.
+These web portals must be accessible to people with different impairments (e.g. screen reader compatible, audio options, easy to read formats);

 Call-centres are also an option for citizens who have telephone landlines and mobile phones.
-This is a useful to provide citizens with upfront information about processes and necessary application documents or to check status of applications from home; - 3.
-Short Message Services may also be used as a channel to interact with clients about application process or job offers - 4.
-Self-service kiosks can also be used as an automated channel to interact with clients and can be used for payment functions
+This is useful to provide citizens with upfront information about processes and necessary application documents or to check the status of applications from home.
+Alternatives or adaptations may be needed for people with hearing impairments;

+Short Message Services may also be used as a channel to interact with clients about application process or job offers

+Self-service kiosks can also be used as an automated channel to interact with clients and can be used for payment functions.

-The creation of one-stop-shops can be efficient to ensure continuous provision of services without increasing public expenditures (for example officers can replace each other to provide basic services).
+The creation of one-stop shops can be efficient to ensure continuous provision of services without increasing public expenditures (for example officers can replace each other to provide basic services).

-In the African context there are serious challenges with decentralizing front-office capacity in the rural areas.
-Government lacks resources at local level and each ministry provides implementation of social protection programmes in silo and with no cooperation with other relevant ministries.
-As a result of the lack of capacity of government to offer decentralised services, potential beneficiaries face barriers like high transportation costs.
-Coupled with insufficient awareness amongst community members of procedures and eligibility criteria for social protection programmes and lack of reliable communication channels this can result in low uptake of services.
+In the African context, there are serious challenges with decentralizing front-office capacity in rural areas.
+Government lacks resources at the local level and each ministry provides an implementation of social protection programmes in a silo and with no cooperation with other relevant ministries.
+As a result of the lack of capacity of government to offer decentralised services, potential recipients face barriers like high transportation costs.
+These barriers may be particularly high for people with disability (e.g. due to lack of accessible public transportation, and need for assistance).
+Women also face mobility constraints due to time restrictions, work burdens or autonomy to leave their home and visit public spaces and engage with authorities.
+Coupled with insufficient awareness amongst community members of procedures and eligibility criteria for social protection programmes and a lack of reliable communication channels this can result in low uptake of services.

-One possibility to reach clients in smaller villages and more rural settings is through mobile units either through agents or by using specially outfitted trucks and busses.
+One possibility to reach clients in smaller villages and more rural settings is through mobile units either through agents or by using specially outfitted trucks and buses.
 This proves particularly useful for serving populations living in isolated or peripheral areas and for allowing poor and vulnerable groups - often the main target group of Single Window Services in social protection - easier access to services.
+For example, in Nepal, mobile outreach camps are used to conduct disability assessments in remote areas of the country and enrol people with disability in disability-targeted social protection programmes.